 All applications for employment with Cornell Cooperative Extension of Tompkins County and other county extension associations must be submitted through the Cornell University Employment system (see information at left).
 We do post available job and internship opportunities on this page when they become available, with links to the Cornell website, for your convenience.

-This position is full-time, benefits eligible, including medical,
+This position is part-time (20 hours/week), benefits eligible, including medical,

 dental, paid time off, and retirement.